MATH-1300-LN01&WBP01

 from the textbook.

-- Exercises due on November 16 Thursday
+- Exercises due on November 18 Monday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 - If you know